-Unless a wild hermit crab has a reason to be out in the open – seeking food, bathing, or searching for a shell – they stay burrowed under sand or soil.
+Unless a wild hermit crab has a reason to be out in the open – seeking food, bathing, or searching for a shell – it’ll stay burrowed under sand or soil.

 Hiding in the Shell

-These two species live in perfect harmony and enjoy a commensalism symbiosis.
-This means that both animals benefit, and neither is harmed.
+These two species live in perfect harmony and enjoy a commensalism symbiosis, which means that both animals benefit and neither is harmed.